kurtosis-tech/kurtosis-testsuite-starter-pack/docs/lib-documentation.md

 A [Network][network] implementation that will be passed to [Test.run][test_run].
 If you don't have a custom implementation, you can return the [NetworkContext][networkcontext] (which implements [Network][network]).

 ### run(N network)
 Executes test logic after [Test.setup][test_setup] has completed.
-For languages that have explicit error return types (e.g. Go, Rust), returning an error from this function indicates a failure; for languages that don't (e.g. Java), throwing an exception indicates the same.
+For languages that have explicit error return types (e.g. Go), returning an error from this function indicates a failure; for languages that don't (e.g. Java), throwing an exception indicates the same.
 These will be marked in the individual languages' APIs.

 **Args**